All Commissions

 IOU

-Statewide natural gas distribution serving approximately 530,000 customers across 23 counties
+Statewide natural gas distribution serving approximately 530,000 customers across urban and rural New Mexico

 coop